 Traditional disease-modifying antirheumatic drugs (DMARDs):

-(See see Other Drugs Used to Treat Rheumatoid Arthritis for specific dosage information and adverse effects of other drugs used to treat RA.)
+(See Table 3: Other Drugs Used to Treat Rheumatoid Arthritis for specific dosage information and adverse effects of other drugs used to treat RA.)

 DMARDs seem to slow the progression of RA and are indicated for nearly all patients with RA.
 They differ from each other chemically and pharmacologically.
 Many take weeks or months to have an effect.
 About two thirds of patients improve overall, and complete remissions are becoming more common.
 Many DMARDs result in evidence of decreased damage on imaging studies, presumably reflecting decreased disease activity.
 Patients should be fully apprised of the risks of DMARDs and monitored closely for evidence of toxicity.